IllusionMods/KK_Plugins/README.md

 Known issues: If front/side/back hair colors are different they all get their colors overriden as well as the accessories.
 Applies to all characters and hair accessories whether you like it or not.
 Accessory color doesn't save and is entirely cosmetic.
 Use Keelhauled's [CharaEditTool](https://github.com/Keelhauled/KoikatuPlugins#readme) to actually update the colors.

 <details><summary>Change Log</summary>
-v1.0.1 Fixed configs, changed hotkey, made it configurable.
+v1.0.1 Fixed configs, changed hotkey, made it configurable.<br/>
+v1.0.2 Color matching off by default<br/>
 </details>

 #### KK_FreeHRandom v1.0 - [Download](https://github.com/DeathWeasel1337/KK_Plugins/releases/download/v38/KK_FreeHRandom.v1.0.zip)